project-72/Instagram_Scraper_Graph/README.md

+ And see how to at https://understandingdata.com/instagram-community-detection-with-machine-learning/

  There are two Python files here, each containing a custom Instagram class.

 You will need to have an Instagram account to use InstagramScraper()